-- 8.1 Rainwater goods 'to open eaves' are cast iron moulded gutters 3 mounted on moulded stonework with cast iron downpipes which all appear to be in good condition; although some would benefit from redecoration. - 8.2 There are a number of concealed parapet gutters to the North and South transepts which require additional high level access to enable inspection. - 8.3 However it should be noted that the hopper and downpipe located 3 between the west wall of the north Transept and the north wall of the north side aisle to the Nave shows significant signs of dampness and salt migration on the stonework; this may be historic but requires further investigation. - 8.4 However it should be noted that the hopper and downpipe located 3 between the south wall of the south side aisle to the Nave and the west wall of the south Transept shows significant signs of dampness and salt migration on the stonework; this may be historic but requires further investigation.
+8.1 Rainwater goods 'to open eaves' are cast iron moulded gutters mounted 3 on moulded stonework with cast iron downpipes which all appear to be in good condition, all require full redecoration to prolong their lifespan.

+- 8.2 There are a number of concealed parapet gutters to the north and south transepts which require additional high level access to enable inspection/cleaning. - 8.3 However, it should be noted that the hopper and downpipe located between the west wall of the north Transept and the north wall of the north side aisle to the Nave shows significant signs of dampness this is thought to be historic and prior to the works carried out in 2021 but should be monitored.